Classical Verification of Quantum Computations in Linear Time: Formalization of Our Pre-RSPV Protocol

 and do Hadamard measurements on all the qubits above.
-Suppose the measurement result is $d\in \{0,1\}^{|x|+\kappa}$. $|x|$ is the length of keys in $K$.
-The server sends back $d$. \item The client outputs $\ffail$ if the last $\kappa$ bits of $d$ are all-zero.
-Otherwise the client calculates If \eqref{eq:htt} is $0$, $\fpass$; if \eqref{eq:htt} is $1$, $\ffail$. \end{enumerate}
+Suppose the measurement result is $d\in \{0,1\}^{|x|+\kappa}$.
+The server sends back $d$. \item The client sets $\bflag=\ffail$ if the last $\kappa$ bits of $d$ are all-zero.
+Otherwise the client calculates If \eqref{eq:htt} is $0$, set $\bflag=\fpass$; if \eqref{eq:htt} is $1$, set $\bflag=\ffail$. \end{enumerate}

 \end{prtl} \begin{prtl}[$\fHadamardTest(K,\Theta;1^\kappa)$, phased] Suppose the security parameter is $\kappa$.
 Client holds a pair of keys $K=(x_0,x_1),\Theta=(\theta_0,\theta_1)$.
 Honest server should hold state $\fgadget(K,\Theta)$.